Jon Heidenreich: Teaming with Animal (2005-2006)

-On the July 28 episode of SmackDown!, Heidenreich reluctantly shaved his hair into a mohawk at Animal's request.
-After Animal convinced him he wasn't looking for a "replacement" for Road Warrior Hawk, but simply a partner with talent, Animal talked him into wearing face paint and, on the August 18 SmackDown!, he was made an "official" member of the Legion of Doom and presented with a pair of Road Warrior spikes.
-On the October 28 episode of SmackDown!, the Road Warriors lost the WWE Tag Team Championship back to MNM in a match also involving The Mexicools and William Regal and Paul Burchill.
-Heidenreich wrestled his final match, teaming up with Animal to defeat Nunzio and Vito, on the December 30 edition of Velocity.
+In July 2005, Heidenreich was paired with the returning Road Warrior Animal, reviving the Legion of Doom and defeated MNM at Great American Bash, winning the WWE Tag Team Championship.
+As part of the reformed Legion of Doom, Heidenreich shaved his hair into a mohawk and began to wear face paint and the Road Warrior spikes.
+On the October 28 episode of SmackDown!, the Road Warriors lost the WWE Tag Team Championship back to MNM in a Fatal 4-Way also involving Paul Burchill and William Regal and The Mexicools (Super Crazy and Psicosis).
+Heidenreich wrestled his final match, teaming up with Animal to defeat Nunzio and Vito, on the December 30 edition of Velocity and was released on January 17, 2006.